nearform/micro-services-tutorial-iot/README.md

 ```

 ### Docker
-Go to https://www.docker.com/products/docker-toolbox and download and install the latest stable verions of docker toolbox for your platform.
+Go to https://www.docker.com/products/docker-toolbox and download and install the latest stable version of docker toolbox for your platform.

 Once you have the toolbox installed, start the default machine: `docker-machine start default`